Build the Right Ebook Pricing Strategy

 Market Value

-The third segment of ebook pricing strategy is really about marketing: creating buzz for a book, a series or a platform.
+The third segment of the ebook pricing strategy is really about marketing: creating buzz for a book, a series, or a platform.
 Marketing “e” product tends to migrate towards free, or close to free.
-Once a publisher convinces a consumer, through utilizing strong metadata, book descriptions and persuasive marketing campaigns that its book is a must have, an ebook at a $1.99 price point could increase by several dollars.
+Once a publisher convinces a consumer, through utilizing strong metadata, book descriptions, and persuasive marketing campaigns that its book is a must-have, an ebook at a $1.99 price point could increase by several dollars.
 Again, the consumer must be convinced of the purchase.

 Consider these when setting retail prices for ebooks.